eloj/rle-zoo/README.md

 The encoder should not generate 0x80, which is reserved.
 The technical note from Apple states that a decoder should "_[handle] this situation by skipping any flag-counter byte with this value and interpreting the next byte as the next flag-counter byte._"

+The existance of the `NOP` and `REP 2` -- which requires two bytes to encode a run of two bytes -- are inefficiencies in the coding.
+Not terrible, but you can do better.

 [^foottn1023]: "Understanding PackBits", Apple [Technical Note TN1023](http://web.archive.org/web/20080705155158/http://developer.apple.com/technotes/tn/tn1023.html).

 ### Goldbox